Whole Foods Says Watermelon Butter & Booze-Free Beer Will Rule 2020

 Out-of-the-Box, Into-the-Fridge Snacking

 Snacks, by definition, are ephemeral.
 If I’m nearby, a snack’s life expectancy is halved.
-But unless they’re fresh fruit or nuts, snacks have often been made and packaged to last a lifetime and pile up in our cupboards until they’re overflowing with FiberOne bars and tiny packages of Cheese Nips.
-While these indulgent snacks are great, we don’t exactly need preservative-packed treats.
-Perhaps that’s why the next generation of snacks are going to live in our fridges: Whole Foods lists pickled vegetables, mini dips, and hard-boiled eggs with savory toppings.
+But unless they’re fresh fruit or nuts, snacks have often been made and packaged to last a lifetime and pile up in our cupboards until they’re overflowing with cereal bars and tiny packages of dried fruit.
+While these snacks are great, we don’t exactly need preservative-packed treats.
+Perhaps that’s why the next generation of snacks are going to live in our fridges: Whole Foods lists pickled vegetables, mini dips, and hard-boiled eggs with savoury toppings.

 Spreads & Butters